Registration Process Guide

 You are strongly encouraged to read this entire guide before starting the advising and registration process as it will make your online registration session much more successful.
 You may also click on any of the links below to take you to a specific page or resource:

 All students who are eligible to participate in online registration have been assigned specific windows of time during which registration will be available.
 U-Online refers to these assigned times as time tickets.
-Registration will close on all end dates at 11:59 p.m.
-Dates are subject to change.
+Registration will close at the end of the add/drop period published on the Academic Calendar by 11:59 p.m.
 Please take note of your registration time ticket and plan your advising and registration session accordingly.
+Registration dates and times are subject to change.

 Undergraduate Class Credit Range